 Recent macroeconomic events have increased the cost of goods and services necessary to produce and distribute our products, including cotton and other materials used in production, as well as labor, transportation, fuel and energy.
-We expect these increased product input and transportation costs to continue to impact the remainder of 2022.
+The same inflationary pressures have adversely affected our core customer, resulting in a decrease in apparel purchases during the Second Quarter 2022.
+We expect these increased product input costs, transportation costs, and inflationary pressures to continue to impact the remainder of 2022 and into 2023.